 Are you too tired after a hard day's work?
 Remember to take breaks to get some "breather" time throughout the day.

 Does a specific project make you want to pull your hair out?
 If so, ask your boss if you can take on another project or perhaps trade with someone else for a day, a week, maybe long-term.
-This may not be a possible option, depending on priorities, but it can't hurt to ask, especially if the boss sees you are beyond fatigued and it has begun to impact your productivity.
+This might not be a possible option, depending on priorities, but it can't hurt to ask, especially if the boss sees you are beyond fatigued and it has begun to impact your productivity.
 Even if you can get a brief reprieve from a stressful schedule, it may help relieve some of the feelings associated with burnout.

 If not shifting to a new project, varying up your work routines might help.
 Sometimes by making some changes to daily routines, this can do wonders to reduce stress.
 Mundane routines can lead to burnout because there is no variation.
 Often a change in one's daily schedule is the trick to getting motivated again.